2021 and 2022 Plan Year Information

 What happens to my investments if my cash balance falls below $500?

 If your balance falls below $500, you will not be able to purchase further investments until you replenish the cash account.
 The current investments you hold would remain invested in the account.

 How does the HSA work when I need to pay a health care expense?

 There are three simple ways to access your HSA balance to pay for eligible health care expenses:

-- When you enroll in an HSA, you will receive a Your Spending Account (YSA) smart debit card to pay for eligible expenses.
-As long as there are funds available in your account, you can use the card to pay for expenses directly.
+- When you enroll in an HSA, you will receive a Your Spending Account (YSA) debit card to pay for eligible expenses.
+As long as there are funds in your account, you can use the card to pay for expenses.